CLIBURN IN THE CLASSROOM

-The Cliburn designed Musical Awakenings, its signature music education program, to introduce young audiences to classical music.
-Musical Awakenings programs present the excitement of live piano performances to second, third, and fourth grade students and reinforce the basic elements of music through fun, interactive activities within the context of classical piano repertoire.
-Musical Awakenings is presented annually to over 45,000 public elementary students across North Texas.
+The Cliburn designed Cliburn in the Classroom, its signature music education program, to introduce young audiences to classical music.
+Cliburn in the Classroom programs present the excitement of live piano performances to second-, third-, and fourth-grade students and reinforce the basic elements of music through fun, interactive activities within the context of classical piano repertoire.
+Cliburn in the Classroom is presented annually to more than 57,000 public elementary students across North Texas.
 The programs are offered at no cost to participating schools.

-Dr. John Feierabend, nationally-known director of music education at the Hartt School of the University of Hartford, and Shields-Collins Bray, principal keyboardist for the Fort Worth Symphony Orchestra, develop Musical Awakenings presentations.
+Dr. John Feierabend, nationally known director of music education at the Hartt School of the University of Hartford, and Shields-Collins Bray, principal keyboardist of the Fort Worth Symphony Orchestra, developed Cliburn in the Classroom presentations.
 Each interactive concert, which lasts about 40 minutes, features a program facilitator and guest pianist.
 A grand piano is brought into the school, and a camcorder and projector are used to project the pianist’s hands onto a screen for all students to view.
 Illustrations further enhance the students’ experiences.

 These programs enable students to approach music through multiple intelligences: linguistic, logical/mathematical, spatial, musical, bodily-kinesthetic, interpersonal, and intrapersonal.
 In addition, they address national standards in the arts for music education.

 The Cliburn produces a study guide in collaboration with the Fort Worth Independent School District for classroom use.
-The study guide reinforces the schools’ core curriculum through classroom activities and research materials, thus extending the benefits of the Musical Awakenings program and meeting state-mandated education guidelines.
+The study guide reinforces the schools’ core curriculum through classroom activities and research materials, thus extending the benefits of the Cliburn in the Classroom program and meeting state-mandated education guidelines.

 Music Education Consultant – Dr. John Feierabend

 1. Playing With Numbers – Download the Curriculum Guide